← All posts

 What about CI/CD?

 Claude Code is a local development tool, but the same credentials often need to be available in CI.
-This raises a fair question: if writing secrets to a .env file is the problem, isn’t ov secret export just recreating it?
+In CI, ov run with a machine key injects secrets into the subprocess directly — no .env file written, no persistent artifact:

 Terminal window